ROBOTIS-GIT/emanual/docs/en/platform/thormang3/getting_started.md

 - ROBOTIS-Framework-msgs : ROS Messages used in the ROBOTIS-Framework
 - ROBOTIS-Math : Math library for THORMANG3
 - ROBOTIS-THORMANG-MPC : ROS Packages for the Motion PC of THORMANG3(DXL PRO Ver.)
-- ROBOTIS-THORMANG-P-MPC : ROS Packages for the Motion PC of THORMANG3(DXL PRO+ Ver.)
+- ROBOTIS-THORMANG-P-MPC : ROS Packages for the Motion PC of THORMANG3(DXL P Ver.)
 - ROBOTIS-THORMANG-MPC-SENSORs : ROS Packages of sensors that is controled the Motion PC of THORMANG3
 - ROBOTIS-THORMANG-PPC : ROS Packages for the Perception PC of THORMANG3
 - ROBOTIS-THORMANG-OPC : ROS Packages for the Operating PC of THORMANG3